Leadership & Governance

 Professor Emeritus John Catford has specialist medical qualifications in paediatrics and public health.
 He has been a Professor of Public Health for over thirty years and has held senior academic and health service management positions in Australia and the UK, and with the World Health Organisation.
 He is a former Chief Health/Medical Officer, and he led the establishment of the Deakin Medical School that opened in Geelong in 2002 Professor Catford has been the Chair of Boards including the Postgraduate Medical Council of Victoria; VicHealth/Victorian Health Promotion Foundation and the Youth Support and Advocacy Service (YSAS) which includes FebFast.

-BCom CPA
+BCom CA

 PhD FAPS FCCLP FCHP